Knee replacement | Beacon Health System Knee replacement | Beacon Health System

 How you prepare

-Your health care team might advise you to stop taking certain medications and dietary supplements before your surgery.
+Your healthcare team might advise you to stop taking certain medicines and dietary supplements before your surgery.
 You'll likely be instructed not to eat anything after midnight the day of your surgery.

 Prepare for your recovery